Reg Info for FY/Transfer Students

 Advising New Students

-- Advisers will meet individually with incoming first-year student advisees in the faculty member’s office at the assigned appointment time on Friday, August 29.
-Transfer students will meet individually with their adviser on Monday, September 1.
+- Advisers will meet individually with incoming first-year advisees in the faculty member’s office at the assigned appointment time on Friday, August 28.
+Transfer students will meet individually with their adviser on Monday, August 31.
 Plagiarism Forms will be collected from the students by the Academic Resources staff during group advising meetings earlier on Friday; advisers are not required to collect these forms.

 - These students will not have an adviser hold to clear.
 Advisers should immediately email Juli Dunn with the names of any incoming first-year students who do not show up for their advising appointments to have a hold placed on the student’s record.